syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ## Hands on: Installing Kratix {#install-kratix}

-Before continuing, make sure to go back to [prerequisites](./part-0/intro) and follow the guide if you haven't done that already.
+Before continuing, be sure to go back to the [prerequisites](./part-0/intro) and follow the guide if you haven't done so already.

 You should also make sure you are currently in the `kratix` directory and have the following environment variables set: